What to expect

 Spend a day in Vienna exploring its famous architecture and visiting traditional Viennese cafes.
 Sail into Bratislava and admire its 18th century architecture and green parks.
 The gentle, downhill cycle routes along the Danube make this an ideal tour for families and occasional cyclists.

-Alternatively, travel on the Danube River - MS Normandie which has a slightly different itinerary.
+Alternatively, travel on the Danube River tour which has a slightly different itinerary.

 Find out why the Danube is best discovered by bike with our staff photo diary and video (below) from Catherine, head of Freedom Treks, who cycled this tour in May 2017.